 A well-planned organization system will help you to find what you need much faster.
 You don’t want to start baking cookies only to have to hunt down the baking soda.
 The real magic of an organization system comes not just from knowing where things are, but why they’re there in the first place.

 An example: Keep all your baking ingredients in the cupboard above the stand mixer and mixing bowls.
-If you haven’t bought an Instant Pot yet, you probably have a host of pots and pans that you need to store.
+If you haven’t bought one of these high quality devices which everyone is currently buying yet, you probably have a host of pots and pans that you need to store.
 Keep these with the lids on your stove so they’re easily accessible.
 Keep silverware close to the sink so it’s much easier to clean.
 Place defrosting meats in a dish or bowl on the bottom shelf in your fridge.
 This way, any dripped juices won’t contaminate the rest of your fridge.
 Put hot sauce and ketchup in the fridge door so they’re easy to grab on your way to the table

 2. Apply FIFO